brettchalupa/brettchalupa.github.io/about.md

 # About

 <p class='intro'>
 Hi, my name is Brett.
-I'm a storyteller focused on writing and videography.
+I'm a storyteller focused on writing and filmmaking.
 I live in Portland, Oregon.
 </p>

 ![Photo of Brett](/img/brett_about.jpg)

 Prior to moving to the Pacific Northwest, I grew up in the Northeast, living in New Jersey and Vermont.
-I try to live a simple life and pursue my passions, which are writing, reading, cooking, and walking.
+I try to live a simple life and pursue my passions, which are writing, filmmaking, reading, cooking, and walking.

 Growing up I barely read, but that all changed when I read _1Q84_ by Haruki Murakami in 2013.
 My mind was opened to fictional literature, and my love of it has only grown since, so much so that I started to write my own stories in September 2015.
+Since then I have been working on small and medium-sized projects.

-Since then I have been working on small and medium-sized projects, and I aim to self-publish my first novel in the middle of 2017.
-I want to support myself with my writing, and I am diligently working towards that goal.
+In 2017 I started to create short films and video essays.
+I'm currently working on my next short film.

 I currently make my living doing software development.
 I run <a href='http://www.monoso.co'>Monoso</a>, a small consulting firm that